dylanmarin/catan-ai/FINALPROJECT_README.md

 COMPLETED:

+4/13
+- remove goals that actually would break the our resources for the current goal if built
+    - ie if we wanna build a settlement, only remove dev card if it would mean we lose one of the items we need
+-

 4/12
 - choose number of opponents (always 1vX) and choose which positioin you play in
 - updated game to hide opponents cards opotionally
 - greatly improved road placement function
 - used new road placement function to place intiial road
 - updated port evaluation to only care about ports we dont already have
+- updated settlement desire to have some initial value to boost it since it gives us VPs that we need to win

 4/11